 The Home of Titanic – Titanic Belfast

-- Titanic Belfast has now welcomed over 159,000 American visitors since opening in 2012.
+- Titanic Belfast has now welcomed over half a million American visitors since opening in 2012.
 Located on the very spot where the Titanic was built and launched, the Titanic Experience tells the story not only of the ship but the city that made her and her passengers.

 - Film director James Cameron, Former United States Secretary of State, Hilary Clinton, the American rock bad Journey and Jonathan Knight from New Kids On The Block have all visited Titanic Belfast, with James Cameron described it as ‘phenomenal’ and ‘magnificent.’